sarah-f-feldman/sarah-f-feldman/README.md

 ### Hi, I'm Sarah 👋

-While studiying medicine, I felt in love with coding and statistics and I became a health data scientist.
+While studiying medicine, I found a passion in coding and statistics and I became a health data scientist.
 I have been practicing with passion since 2015 and I now teach R and statistics to researchers and medical doctors.

 You will find here a sample of previous projects.
 Most of the data I worked on was protected but I will try to add simulated data to the projects in the future.